sebastiandres/blog/_posts/2021-07-25-data-umbrella-sprint-eng.md

 We are all in a learning process, from newbies to seasoned coders.
 Getting involved in collaborative projects is precisely a way to accelerate learning, and in the process, contribute to the libraries you use the most.

 ![]({{ site.baseurl }}/images/2021-07-25-data-umbrella-sprint-eng/reality.png "Reality: I could have contributed much earlier! :D")

+There is a great report of the sprint on [Reshama's blog](https://reshamas.github.io/data-umbrella-latam-2021-scikit-learn-sprint-report/).
+The participant's distribution by country is quite surprising.
+I would have guessed a more uniform distribution, while it's largely concentrated on Argentina and Brasil.
+We will have to do something about that!

+Besides community and individual contributions, another big piece on open code are grants and funding from companies.
+Go ask your manager for budget to financing the tools you use day-to-day!
+In particular, this sprint was funded in part by a grant from [Code for Science & Society](https://eventfund.codeforscience.org/).
+Community and transparency at its best: you can get all the details for the grant online: [Grant number GBMF8449](https://www.moore.org/grant-detail?grantId=GBMF8449) at [Gordon and Betty Moore Foundation](https://www.moore.org/).